FREQUENTLY ASKED QUESTIONS

 Yes, we accept enrollment throughout the year.
 Tuition is prorated according to the start date.

 The child should play an instrument that he or she is excited about playing.
 If the child is 3-5 and hasn’t yet selected an instrument, the Suzuki Prep class offers an introduction to all of the instruments taught at SSN.
 Another way to decide is to bring the child to observe different lessons at the school; observations are free, and are a required part of the enrollment process.
 Finally, live concerts, recordings, and even YouTube videos can help children decide on an instrument.

 Dr. Suzuki believed that all children have the ability to play an instrument when taught in a supportive environment through a process similar to the way they learn to speak.

 No. The parent learns along with the child.

 DO I STUDY THE INSTRUMENT ALONG WITH MY CHILD?

 Most of our teachers start by teaching the parent for a few lessons, then switching to the child.
 The parent lessons help the parents to become a good "home teacher" -- the one who supervises practice at home.
-Although some parents choose to continue with lessons, the parent's primary role is as the child's home teacher.
+Although some parents choose to continue with lessons, the parent's primary role does not require parallel instrument study.